Scholarship applications for 2023-24 have closed, please check back in June of 2024 for the next offerings.

 The Providers’ Council is pleased to announce it is now accepting applications for its new Foreign-Born Leader Scholarship.
 The scholarship seeks to support one dedicated human services employee with $2,000 towards their graduate education.

-The scholarship is a one-time award for a foreign-born Council member employee who is entering or is currently enrolled in a master’s or doctoral degree program.
+The scholarship is a one-time award for a foreign-born Council member employee who is entering or is currently enrolled in a master’s or doctoral degree program based in Massachusetts.
 Most accredited master’s programs are eligible, provided the applicant demonstrates in their personal statement how the program is clearly related to their future contributions to the human services sector.

 - Candidate’s place of birth must be outside of the United States.